nseidl/systems-code-samples/README.md

 Homework 7: Implement a memory allocator using the free list strategy.

 Challenge 02: Implement a multi-threaded memory allocator, beat standard malloc for certain test cases.

+Challenge 03: Implement a basic filesystem using FUSE.
+Designed absed on ext2.